Immigration Topics Explained:

 Read the Visa Bulletin

-Once you know your priority date and your preference category, proceed to the U.S. State Department's website to find the monthly visa bulletin.
-Select the "Current Visa Bulletin."
-Forward to "Family-Sponsored Preferences" to see a table similar to the sample below.
-Find your family preference category and compare your priority date to the date listed.
-If your priority date comes before the date listed, your immigrant visa is current.
+Once you know your priority date and family preference category, go to the U.S. State Department's website and open the "Current Visa Bulletin."
+Scroll to "Family-Sponsored Preferences" and locate the table.
+Find your category and compare your priority date to the date listed.
+If your date is earlier, your visa is current and you may move forward.

-Most people can view the column labeled “All Chargeability Areas Except Those Listed.”
-But if your country of nationality is China, India, Mexico or Philippines, use the respective column for those dates.
-Now you know how to read the visa bulletin.
+Most applicants can use the column labeled “All Chargeability Areas Except Those Listed.”
+However, if your country of nationality is China, India, Mexico, or the Philippines, use the column for your country.
+This is the key to understanding how the Visa Bulletin works.

 A. FINAL ACTION DATES FOR FAMILY-SPONSORED PREFERENCE CASES